jfmengels/blog/content/blog/elm-review-v2/index.md

 Until now, the catalog of rules has been quite small, and I can understand that for many people this was a blocker for adoption.

 Along with this release, I am publishing more rules than the 3 I had previously written.
-You can find them by searching for `jfmengels/review-` in [the packages website](https://package.elm-lang.org) (and in general by looking for `/review-` for other user's packages), but among them are:
+You can find them by searching for `jfmengels/review-` in [the packages website](https://package.elm-lang.org) (and in general by looking for `/review-` for other people's packages), but among them are:

 - [`jfmengels/review-unused`](https://package.elm-lang.org/packages/jfmengels/review-unused/latest/)
 - [`jfmengels/review-common`](https://package.elm-lang.org/packages/jfmengels/review-common/latest/)